laro/Cilia/README.md

             - C: `*.c` `*.h`
         - path based rules
             - to handle C or C++ standard headers in certain directories
-        - can be set in IDE
+        - can be set in the IDE or on the command line
             - for each file individually